secureblue/secureblue.dev/content/FAQ.md

 ### [How do I update the system?](#update)
 {: #update}

 All system updates are automatic, running on at least a daily cadence.
-This includes automatic updates for rpm-ostree, brew, flatpak, and podman.
+This includes automatic updates for rpm-ostree, Homebrew, Flatpak, and Podman.
 If the system is over 1 week out of date (for example in the event of update failures), the user will be notified and pointed to the right command to run to manually upgrade.

 ### [How do I disable automatic updates?](#disable-update)
 {: #disable-update}